 Cherry and Anna

-While looking at children wearing their school uniform going to school Hkaw Mai says “I really want to go to school.
+Looking at children wearing their school uniforms going to school Hkaw Mai says “I really want to go to school.
 When I am recovered, I will return to school.
 I will confess before the lord”.
 Hkaw Mai is from Man Kaung village, Mong Paw Township, northern Shan State.
-But she is currently in Thailand where she came for her health and treatment.
+But she is currently in Thailand where she came for medical treatment.

 When we are talking about Kachin refugees, we know that they are refugees from Kachin State.
-However, there has been fighting not only in Kachin state but also in northern Shan state where thousands of refugees are in grave difficulties.
+However, there has been fighting not only in Kachin state but also in northern Shan state where thousands of refugees face grave difficulties.

-A teacher who is helping told us that with the help of Kachin Baptist Conventions, the girl was taken to hospital in Mansi city, China and Yangon.
-When the doctors checked her wounds from the burning, they rejected her for treatment.
+A teacher who is helping her told us that with the help of Kachin Baptist Conventions, the girl was taken to hospital in Mansi city, China and Yangon.
+But when the doctors checked her wounds, they rejected her for treatment.

-With great luck, one of the preachers in Chiang Mai has helped her get her treatment so that her family does not need to worry about her, and until now she is having proper treatment.
+With great luck, one of the preachers in Chiang Mai helped her get treatment so that her family does not need to worry about her.
+She is currently still in recovery.

-For a 12 year old girl, it is normal to have small breasts as normal growth but for Hkaw Mai, she will not have a breast since her chest was terribly burnt.
+For a 12 year old girl, it is normal to have small breasts as puberty comes but Hkaw Mai will not have grow breasts since her chest was terribly burnt.

 “I sympathize with her.
-She is having her treatment far away from her parents so I am happy that I could help support her” said a teacher who is taking care of her.
+She is having her treatment far away from her parents so I am happy that I could help support her,” said the teacher who is taking care of her.

 Hkaw Mai did not go to school until she was 12 because she was taking care of her younger brothers, and her mother who has hemiplegia.

 “One hand of my mother is not working.
-My father is opium addict and only interested to find opium.
+My father is opium addict and only interested in finding opium.
 He does not care about his children.
 We are very poor and because of that I could not go to school.
-We have to give away my younger brother for adoption” said Hkaw Mai.
+We had to give away my younger brother for adoption” said Hkaw Mai.

 Hkaw Mai mother, who is staying at Mone Ko refugee camp, said they have to run from fighting in northern Shan state along with another family.

 “We have 4 children, 1 girl and 3 boys.
 Among my sons, the eldest had rickets and only lived for 6 months and died.
-For the youngest boy, when he was only 2 weeks old, I had to give him up for adoption because I did not have enough money to take care of them” said Daw Maram Bu the mother of Hkaw Mai telling us her story.
+For the youngest boy, when he was only 2 weeks old, I had to give him up for adoption because I did not have enough money to take care of them,” said Daw Maram Bu, the mother of Hkaw Mai.

 One of the neighbors said “Her husband does not give any helping hand and the wife cannot do much with only one hand.
 They both do not have any relatives to help them, so their live are much more difficult”.

 “Some of the villagers have helped them as much as they could.
 The adopted parents of their younger son also send them some money.
-But we do not know how much they get.
-We heard that money was sent through a person who took their son to the adopted parent”.
+But we do not know how much they get,”.

-According to U Aung Min, minister of the president office, said there have been about 200 fighting in 4 months in Kachin state and Shan state.
+According to U Aung Min, minister of the president office, said there have been about 200 fights in 4 months in Kachin state and Shan state.
 Most of the fighting happened in Kachin state and the northern part of Shan state.
-Many people do not know about refugees from northern Shan state and they do not get much attention or aid for them.
+Many people do not know about refugees from northern Shan state and they do not get much attention or humanitarian aid.